Latest on the spread of coronavirus around the world

 AMERICAS

+- Canadian Prime Minister Justin Trudeau said on Thursday that he expects the closure of the United States-Canada border to come into effect overnight on Friday.

-- With cases reported in all 50 U.S states and the total number of known infections at more than 9,400, millions of Americans are staying at home.- More than 60,000 homeless people could become infected in California over the next eight weeks, badly straining the healthcare system.
+- The U.S. Centers for Disease Control and Prevention (CDC) on Thursday reported 10,491 cases, an increase of 3,404 from its previous count, and said the death toll had risen by 53 to 150, the biggest one-day jump so far.- More than 60,000 homeless people could become infected in California over the next eight weeks, badly straining the healthcare system.

-- Canada has decided to provide an $18.6 billion aid package directly to affected families and businesses.

-- Brazilian retail, transport and manufacturing were hammered, and the government stopped accepting Venezuelan refugees at the border.

 - Venezuelan utilities have hiked fees and the government plans to raise taxes as the economy deteriorates further due to the spread.